-- Secure full CDC-recommended levels of funding for evidence-based tobacco prevention and cessation programs in North Carolina.
-Funding for these programs should come from the state’s annual share of Master Settlement Agreement (MSA) payments.
+- Secure CDC-recommended levels of funding for evidence-based tobacco prevention and cessation programs in North Carolina.

-- Protect public health by eliminating exposure to secondhand smoke:
+- Secondhand Smoke: Promote evidence-based policies that protect public health by eliminating exposure to secondhand smoke.

-· Expand existing smoke-free law by advocating for legislation to make all NC worksites and public places 100% smoke-free, in combination with;
+- Expand existing smoke-free law by promoting legislation to make all NC worksites and public places 100% smoke-free.

-- Support an increase in North Carolina’s cigarette excise tax BY at least $1.00 and support an excise tax increase on other tobacco (non-cigarette) products to a tax rate equivalent with that of cigarettes;
+- Cigarette Excise Tax: Support an increase in North Carolina’s cigarette excise tax by at least $1.00 and support an excise tax increase on other tobacco (non-cigarette) products to a tax rate equivalent with that of cigarettes.

 - Tobacco 21: Monitor Tobacco 21 legislation and ensure it is evidence-based.

 Promote: Actively advocate for